Matrix compatibility and correlation mixture representation of generalized Gini's gamma: Correlation mixture representation of Gini's gamma

 \section{Correlation mixture representation of Gini's gamma}

 In this section we show that Gini's gamma can be written as a mixture of $G$-transformed rank correlations.
 We first propose the following class of measures of concordance.

-\begin{definition}[Generalized Gini's gamma] A measure of concordance is called a \emph{generalized Gini's gamma} if the mass of its generating measure is concentrated on the diagonals $x=y$ and $x+y=1$. \end{definition}
+\begin{definition}{(Generalized Gini's gamma)} A measure of concordance is called a \emph{generalized Gini's gamma} if it admits the representation in Equation~\eqref{eq:moc:degree:one:characterization} for some $\mu \in \mathcal M$, and the mass of the generating measure $\mu$ is concentrated on $\{(u,v)\in (0,1)^2: u=v\text{ or } u+v = 1\}$. \end{definition}

+By $D_4$-invariance (Property~1 of Definition~3) and Proposition~1, a measure of concordance of degree one $\kappa_\mu$, $\mu \in \mathcal M$, satisfies Property~\ref{axiom:refined:normalization} if and only if the support of $\mu$ contains the main and the secondary diagonals.
+Therefore, a generalized Gini's gamma has a generating measure whose mass is concentrated on the minimal support required for the measure to satisfy Property~\ref{axiom:refined:normalization}.

-\begin{example}[Examples of generalized Gini's gamma] \begin{enumerate} \item \emph{Gini's gamma}: Since the generating measure of the Gini's gamma $\gamma$ has uniform point mass on the two diagonals, $\gamma$ is a generalized Gini's gamma. \item \emph{Generalized Blomqvist's beta}: For $p \in \left(0,\frac{1}{2}\right]$, denote by $\beta_p$ a measure of concordance generated by
+\begin{example}{(Examples of generalized Gini's gamma)} \begin{enumerate}[topsep=0cm] \item \emph{Gini's gamma}: Since the generating measure of Gini's gamma $\gamma$ has its mass uniformly distributed on the main and secondary diagonals, $\gamma$ is a generalized Gini's gamma. \item \emph{Generalized Blomqvist's beta}: For $p \in \left(0,\frac{1}{2}\right]$, denote by $\beta_p$ a measure of concordance generated by